 The exam covers a broad scope of insurance, investment, tax, estate planning, and financial planning areas.
 Most of these professionals are experts in just one, however, and they use other professionals in their networks to handle matters that are beyond their capabilities.
 You can learn more about the CFP® designation from the CFP® Board of Standards.

-Another worthy designation is PFS.
+Another worthy designation is Personal Financial Specialist, or PFS™.
 It is a financial advisor designation that Certified Public Accountants or CPAs can achieve; only CPAs can acquire the PFS designation.
 You might want to locate someone with this designation if you have advanced tax-planning needs along with financial planning needs.

 Retirement Planner Designations

 Although many designations suggest that someone might have an expertise that's applicable to senior citizens, many are not considered credible.
 If you're near retirement, the Wall Street Journal says that you'll want your financial advisor to have one of the following three designations:

 You can find a detailed comparison of these three designations by industry expert Michael Kitces at RICP vs. RMA vs. CRC - Choosing the Best Retirement Income Designation for Financial Advisors.